kopia/kopia/site/content/docs/Repositories/_index.md

 ### Kopia CLI

-#### Creating a repository
+#### Creating a Repository

-There are three methods to create a `repository` for Google Cloud Storage: one that requires you to install Google Cloud SDK; the other method allows you to generate crendtials without Google Cloud SDK; and the third method allows you to use Google Cloud Storage through Kopia's [S3 `repository` option](#amazon-s3-and-s3-compatible-cloud-storage):
+There are three methods to create a `repository` for Google Cloud Storage: one that requires you to install Google Cloud SDK; the other method allows you to generate credentials without Google Cloud SDK; and the third method allows you to use Google Cloud Storage through Kopia's [S3 `repository` option](#amazon-s3-and-s3-compatible-cloud-storage):

 ***Method #1: Installing Google Cloud SDK